 In a couple of years, I won’t see you on a daily basis.

 All of these things came to me in a feeling.
-I don’t know if it was fear or sadness that a big part of me will no longer exist, or regret that I could have and should have spent more time with each of you.
-To be honest, I don’t truly know how to succinctly categorize it.
+I don’t know if it was fear or sadness of losing the most important people in my life, or regret that I could have spent more time with each of you.
+To be honest, I don’t truly know how to categorize it.
 It’s just a lovesick hurt that sits in my heart reserved for the day you move away.

 Someday you will experience this same pain as you think about the day your children will move away to start the lives you’ve so intentionally helped to support and shape.
 Nothing will make you prouder.
 And as I sit here in tears thinking about it, nothing will scare you more.
 But it’s exactly as it’s supposed to be.
 Parenting so strongly resembles our relationship with God.
 That’s the true power of love: It’s so strong and so deep that it hurts when there’s separation, but it’s also so free that it allows it.